Chicken, Ham & Leek Pie Recipe

 We followed our recipe for two for Chicken, Ham & Leek Pie at home and found it was more expensive getting the ingredients from the supermarket.

-We based this on checking Sainsbury’s online ingredient prices in July 22 for a two portion recipe.
+We based this on checking Sainsbury’s online ingredient prices in October 22 and now we have updated to most recent prices in February 22, for a two portion recipe.
 We didn't include ingredients we had in the fridge or kitchen cupboard (including any alcohol) and used the smallest available amounts of what we needed.

 Our shopping list for the recipe below included: Free range chicken breasts - diced - skins removed, Small leek - trimmed and sliced, Onion - finely diced, Double cream, Chopped parsley, Ham hock - shredded , Shortcrust pastry, Chopped fresh thyme.
 Everything else we had already.

 If you'd prefer to make it yourself, our recipe for a 2 portion is below.
 As freezer connoisseurs we'd always recommend batch cooking for the absolute best value recipe - scroll to the end for some tips.